Encore® Autumn Coral™ Azalea

 Clustered blooms that are deep coral, with hot pink flecks, cover this azalea in mid-spring with additional, lighter flushes in summer and fall; deep green glossy foliage emerges light green; needs highly acidic and organic soil that is well drained

 Encore® Autumn Coral™ Azalea is covered in stunning clusters of coral-pink trumpet-shaped flowers with salmon overtones and hot pink spots at the ends of the branches from mid spring to early fall.
-It has dark green foliage which emerges light green in spring.
+It has dark green evergreen foliage which emerges light green in spring.
 The glossy narrow leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Encore® Autumn Coral™ Azalea is an open multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.